Steyn replaces Graham for final World Cup warm-up

 |Coverage: Follow live text coverage on BBC Sport website & app

-Kyle Steyn has replaced Darcy Graham in the starting line-up for Scotland's final Rugby World Cup warm-up against Georgia on Saturday.
+Kyle Steyn has replaced Darcy Graham in Scotland's starting line-up to face Georgia on Saturday after the wing picked up an injury in training.

-Winger Graham was scheduled to return after missing the defeat in France two weeks ago, but misses out because of a mild quad strain.
+Scottish Rugby says the Edinburgh 26-year-old has been "ruled out due to a mild strain to his quad".

+Steyn originally had not even been on the bench for the match at Murrayfield.

+Now the South Africa-born Glasgow Warriors 29-year-old will earn his 13th cap in Scotland's final warm-up game before the World Cup finals.

-Glasgow Warriors' Steyn has 12 caps for his country and scored two tries in that 30-27 reverse in St Etienne.
+Steyn had started Scotland's 30-27 defeat by France two weeks ago and scored two tries in that 30-27 reverse in St Etienne.

+But the in-form Graham had been due to return for his 36th cap as one of six changes made by head coach Gregor Townsend from that starting XV.

+Georgia head coach Levan Maisashvili has made six changes to his side that thumped Romania 56-6 on the same day.

+The other five changes feature players currently operating in the French top flight - Toulon prop Beka Gigashvili, Bayonne lock Konstantin Mikautadze, Biarritz number eight Tornike Jalaghonia, Brive scrum-half Vasil Lobzhanidze and 21-year-old Lyon wing Davit Niniashvili.

+The latter will start at full-back, with Miriani Modebadze moving to centre.

-Scotland open their World Cup campaign against South Africa on 10 September.
+Scotland open their World Cup campaign against South Africa on 10 September, the day after Georgia take on Australia.

 Scotland: Ollie Smith, Kyle Steyn, Huw Jones, Sione Tuipulotu, Duhan van der Merwe, Finn Russell, Ben White; Jamie Bhatti, Dave Cherry, WP Nel, Sam Skinner, Grant Gilchrist, Jamie Ritchie (capt), Rory Darge, Jack Dempsey.